lxvm/AutoBZ.jl/paper/paper.md

-![Calculations of various physical observables for a 3-band model of $t_{2g}$ orbitals in the cubic perovskite SrVO3 at a temperature of 64 K, using a Fermi liquid scaling for the scattering rate.
-Panel (a) shows the density of states (DOS) as a function of frequency, panel (b) shows the number of electrons as a function of the chemical potential, and panel (c) shows the optical conductivity as a function of excitation frequency at a chemical potential of 12.5 eV.
+![Calculations of various physical observables for a 3-band model of $t_{2g}$ orbitals in the cubic perovskite SrVO3 at a temperature of 24 K, using a Fermi liquid scaling for the scattering rate, which is 1 meV.
+Panel (a) shows the density of states (DOS) as a function of frequency and panel (b) shows the optical conductivity as a function of excitation frequency at a chemical potential of 12.5 eV.
 AutoBZ.jl
 was used to compute the observables, which were interpolated by HChebinterp.jl with parallelization of the interpolation. \label{fig:observables}](figure.png)